Figure

 10–100Two-photon vs single-photon loss ratioLescanne et al. 2020

-CNOT gate fidelity~99%Bias-preserving gateGuillaud & Mirrahimi 2019
+CNOT gate fidelity~99%Bias-preserving gateGuillaud and Mirrahimi 2019

 Operating temperature10–20 mKDilution refrigerator